bharathparsam/ClassicArcadeGameClone/README.md

 - If you win the game you will get a life and so you can keep on playing.
 - Incase if you lose the game.
 Just reload the page and start playing again.
 - If you feel bug speed is too low, just refresh the game.[By pressing F5 or click reload button].
+- Speed of the bug is a random speed function.
 ## Setup

 - You can just clone the game and run index.html file in your PC/LAPTOP.